SabithPkcMnr/FirebaseAuthPro/README.md

 width="100"
     hspace="10" vspace="10">

 An ultimate Android App for all kind of Firebase Authentication with the goal of helping beginner Android Developers.
 I have also added some useful comments for some codes and conditions for the auth to work properly.
 This app will have most of the Firebase auth types such as Email & Password login, OTP, Google Sign-in & more that are offered by Firebase.
-This app make it easy for the beginners to integrate Firebase Auth into their app.
+This app make it easy for the beginners to integrate Firebase Auth into their app, I can too use the codes in my future apps.